 NOTE 2: Features driven by this WT are expected to be generic and may apply to any UEs in 6G.

 NOTE 3: The detailed scope for WT#8 will be coordinated and aligned with Massive Communication (IoT) requirements from RAN and SA1.
-Ambient IoT, NB-IoT and non-3GPP access are not in the scope of the WT.
+Ambient IoT and non-3GPP access are not in the scope of the WT.

 NOTE 4: This WT has a dependency on WT#1.1 for potential control signalling aspects.

+NOTE 5: The architectural aspects necessary to support the 6G System interworking and coexistence with NB-IoT is covered in WT#2 (Migration and Interworking).